What is being decentralized?

-Depending on what you figure out in the above, you should consider whether you want to deploy smart contracts on a permission-less network, or you want to build your chain.
-Generally, until you find out a product-market fit, the former is better and gets you faster to market.
+Depending on what you figure out in the above, you should consider whether you want to deploy smart contracts on an existing network, or you want to build your own chain.
+Generally, until you find out a product-market fit, or if you need use-case specific optimizations on the on-chain logic, the former is good to start with and gets you faster to market.

 How do you want to integrate your off-chain data and logic with your on-chain data and logic?
 Efficiently listening to and acting on blockchain events, batching transactions, callback transactions, etc. are all part of this.

 If you are using a permission-less network that does not inherently provide privacy features, and if your use-case requires data privacy, you should think even harder on the first two points in this post.
 In addition, think about how you want to protect the on-chain data and only showing it to the relevant parties.
 Encryption, ZKPs, trusted enclaves, etc. can be considered, depending on the use case.

 How would your users access the application or solution?
 Could they use their external identities with your solution?
 What kind of wallets and key management services you would need to integrate with your solution?